 Alex De Kegel

-Eric Hoffman serves as a Managing Director at Centerbridge Partners and joined the Pie Insurance board in September 2022.
+Eric Hoffman serves as a Senior Managing Director at Centerbridge Partners and joined the Pie Insurance board in September 2022.
 His investment experience encompasses financial institutions, insurance and specialty finance companies.
-Eric currently serves on various Boards of Directors including Forbright, Inc, HCI Group, Martello Re, and TypTap Insurance Group.
+Eric currently serves on various Boards of Directors including Fairstone Bank, First National Bank of America, Forbright, Inc, HCI Group and Martello Re.
 Eric also serves on the Board of Directors of Beginning with Children Foundation, an education-focused non-profit organization.
 Prior to joining Centerbridge, Eric started his career as an analyst at the Blackstone Group.
 Eric graduated summa cum laude with a Bachelor of Science in Economics with a concentration in finance and insurance from the Wharton School at the University of Pennsylvania.

 Kristina Johnson is a C-level, global human resources executive with cross-industry experience from start-up to large, multi-national and publicly traded businesses.
 She brings the functional expertise of a Chief HR Officer with deep understanding of the unique operational and financial challenges of technology and SaaS companies.
 Kristina is a trusted Human Capital Business Partner to the executive team with a success record in leading businesses through successful M&As, IPO, and hyper-growth phases, including ESPP and equity development, executive compensation and succession planning.
 She extensively partners with the Board, Compensation, and Nomination & Governance Committees, helping create scale and growth strategies, execute M&As, lead through global change management, while keeping a keen eye on human capital.
 Kristina is the Chief Human Resources Officer for Amplitude (NYSE: AMPL), a leading digital analytics platform.
 At Amplitude, she leads the global HR workforce across 7 offices worldwide including Talent Acquisition, Total Rewards, People Operations, DE&I, Employee Experience, Workplace and more.
 Previously, Kristina was the Chief People and Places Officer for Okta, Inc. (NYSE: OKTA) where she scaled and led the global human resources function across 18 global offices while revenue grew from ~85M to ~1.85B.
 Headcount grew from 500 to 6,000+ employees throughout the Americas, EMEA, and APAC in her 7+ year tenure.
 Her remit included Talent Acquisition, People Operations, People Analytics, Total Rewards, People Business Partners, Workplace, Internal Communications, D&I, and Social Impact and Sustainability.
 Kristina brings a deep understanding of the entire M&A lifecycle.
 At Okta, Inc., she oversaw eight full-scale HR acquisition integrations, including due diligence of all benefit packages, culture integration, physical location, and change management.
 Additionally, Kristina led Okta’s global HR function through its successful IPO process.
 In partnership with the Compensation Committee, Kristina led the design and execution of the executive compensation and equity strategy transition following the IPO.
 Along with the Legal and Finance teams, she developed a global ESPP (Employee Stock Purchase Program) with evergreen provisions to grow with the company.
 Kristina also leads annual executive succession planning and provides thought leadership to the Nominating and Governance Committee.
 She hired Okta’s first Head of Diversity, Inclusion and Belonging and laid the groundwork for a comprehensive D&I Strategy that resulted in the organization’s first publicly disclosed State of Inclusion report.
 Kristina also serves on the board of the Mission Dolores Academy.
 Mission Dolores Academy is a Catholic K-8 school in San Francisco’s historic Mission District with a mission to serve underprivileged students.
 Kristina earned an MBA, Human Resource Management from California State University.
 She received a Professional Human Resources (PHR) Certification.
 In her free time, she is an avid golfer and resides in California along with her husband and four children.